alexmeys/Avaya2Excel/README.md

 # Avaya2Excel
 Perl script to convert Avaya SMDR data to Excel Xslx

-Manual included in PDF in directory
+Configuration manual included as PDF, see above.